| Safe Haskell | Safe-Inferred |

 castString :: (SqlString s, SqlString r) => SqlExpr (Value s) -> SqlExpr (Value r) #

-Cast a string type into Text
+Cast a string type into Text.
+This function

-is very useful if you want to use newtype
+is very useful if you want to use newtypes, or if you want

-to apply functions such as like
+to apply functions such as like to strings of different

 types.